Lonnie Lee: Later career

-During the 1960s Lee toured the United Kingdom and United States before settling in the US from 1971 recording and writing songs.
+During the 1960s, Lee toured the United Kingdom and United States before settling in the US from 1971 recording and writing songs.
 His song writing included work with Roy Orbison, Cher, Florence Henderson and Glen Campbell.
 In 1984 Lee returned to Australia where he performed classic rock'n'roll with, Lonnie Lee's Rock'n'Remember Show.
 He brought many of that era's stars out from their regular jobs and back onto the stage.
 Lee had a weekly radio show of the same name.
-In 1984 he enticed a Sydney promoter to bring Fabian to Australia for a series of concerts and performed himself on these.
+In 1984, he enticed a Sydney promoter to bring Fabian to Australia for a series of concerts and performed himself on these.
 As well as performing with his band, the Leemen, he started a record company, Starlite Records, to release his back catalogue and new material.

-In October 2007 he toured with fellow performers Crash Craddock, Bobby Vee and Lesley Gore from the original rock'n'roll era and many still say he was the stand out on that tour.
+In October 2007, he toured with fellow performers Crash Craddock, Bobby Vee and Lesley Gore from the original rock'n'roll era.
 It was an historic tour as 49 years before, he had toured with Craddock and with the Everly Brothers.

-In 2008 he launched another show, Lonnie Lee's Cry!, which featured songs made popular by Johnnie Ray.
+In 2008, he launched another show, Lonnie Lee's Cry!, which featured songs made popular by Johnnie Ray.
 Tony Bennett cites Ray as the father of rock 'n' roll.
-The tribute show has Lee and the Leemen, together with a big band, and takes Lee back to the early 1950s when he listened and sang along to those songs on the radio.
-It is not a clone show and he does not try to be Johnnie Ray.
-He gives the tracks his own interpretation and demonstrated his influences.
-Lee takes on the role of a crooner and a singer of pop standards and the show, received positive reviews.
+The tribute show had Lee and the Leemen, together with a big band, and harks back to the early 1950s when Lee listened and sang along to those songs on the radio.
+Lee took on the role of a crooner and a singer of pop standards and the show, received positive reviews.
 As well as that show he performed in others, The Best of Lonnie Lee, Solid Gold, The Hillbilly Cat and The Roots of Aussie Rock.
 He has written more material and released over 20 CDs.
 He performed across Australia as a 1950s rockabilly singer.
-His shows are different from others of his era and he continued into the 2000s.
+He continued into the 2000s.
 In 2019 he released his album Back to Base X to celebrate his stage and recording debuts some 60 years ago.

 Honours

-In 1961 Lee was awarded a commercial radio award, the Golden Microphone Award as Australia's Most Popular Recording Star.
+In 1961, Lee was awarded a commercial radio award, the Golden Microphone Award as Australia's Most Popular Recording Star.